-Greece’s third-largest island, after Crete and Evia, Lesvos (Λέσβος [Μυτιλήνη]) is marked by long sweeps of rugged, desert-like western plains that give way to sandy beaches and salt marshes in the centre of the island.
-Further east are thickly forested mountains and dense olive groves (some 11 million olive trees are cultivated here).
+Greece’s third-largest island (and one of the best-organised), Lesvos is marked by long sweeps of rugged desert-like western plains that give way to sandy beaches and salt marshes in the centre.
+To the east are thickly forested mountains and dense olive groves – around 11 million olive trees are cultivated here.

-Despite its undeniable tourist appeal, hard-working Lesvos makes its livelihood firstly from agriculture.
-Olive oil is a highly regarded local product, as is ouzo; indeed, the island’s farmers produce around half of the aniseed-flavoured firewater sold worldwide.
+Despite its undeniable tourist appeal, Lesvos' chief livelihood is agriculture.
+Its olive oil is highly regarded, and the island’s farmers produce around half the ouzo sold worldwide.